5 Reasons Why You Need a QTIP Trust

 Ready to Talk?

 As you can see, there are so many variables at play which can cost your estate dearly when no planning is done.
 Without planning, you have no control over your own legacy.
 Whether you would like to make a QTIP Trust a part of your estate planning will also depend on many factors but at least you are now aware of some of the benefits besides tax planning.
 I highly recommend that you discuss it with your spouse before you arrive at the attorney's office.
-However, if you would like to start a conversation about the various estate planning options, please contact me via the website, schedule an appointment right here, or call me.
+However, if you would like to start a conversation about the various estate planning options, just text or call me.